-Burien stirred up by roar from new Sea-Tac Airport overflights
+Burien stirred up by roar from sharp increase in Sea-Tac Airport overflights

 The victory didn’t last.

-In April this year, the FAA reinstated the automated turns, excluding only nighttime flights, after its analysis concluded that the new flight pattern would produce only “very minor changes in noise exposure levels.”
+In April, the FAA reinstated the automated turns, excluding only nighttime flights, after its analysis concluded that the new flight pattern would produce “very minor changes in noise exposure levels.”

 “It seems the FAA is working for the airlines,” Cripe said, calling this “an outright abuse of power.”

-While well-off residents are the most vocal and active in protesting, Burien has many immigrant and lower income residents, some of whom are more fatalistic.
+While well-off residents are the most vocal and active in protesting, Burien has many immigrant and lower-income residents, some of whom are more fatalistic.

-East of Cripe’s home overlooking Puget Sound, Burien’s streets are flanked by very modest houses.
+East of Cripe’s home overlooking Puget Sound, Burien’s streets are flanked by modest houses.

-Sandra Aguila has lived in one of those for two years, after moving from Des Moines, where she found the noise of airplanes overhead much worse.
+Sandra Aguila has lived in one of those houses for two years, after moving from Des Moines, where she found the noise of airplanes overhead much worse.

-In Burien, “This is one of my lesser problems,” Aguila said.
+In Burien, “this is one of my lesser problems,” Aguila said.
 “I ignore them.”

 Paul Marquis, an immigrant from the Caribbean who has lived in his home in Burien for more than 40 years, likewise wasn’t much concerned.